Data Center West

 The new 18,000-square-foot data center contains 10 mini data centers called “pods” arranged in a wheel and spoke configuration with a central hub.
 It has ten times the capacity of the existing downtown facility.
 At full capacity it could, for example, house thousands of data servers (computers) along with 100 petabytes of data (one petabyte is one million gigabytes).

 Built for Growth

-- provide a secondary data location, in addition to OHSU's current location in downtown Portland, which will have dedicated hardware running part of the OHSU active data system.
+- provides a secondary data location, in addition to OHSU's current location in downtown Portland, containing dedicated hardware running part of the OHSU active data system.
 That means this data center will be able to assume OHSU's computing needs in the event of an earthquake or other disaster that could affect OHSU's downtown system.
-With Data Center West, OHSU will better be able to respond to the healthcare needs of Oregonians impacted by such an event.
+With Data Center West, OHSU is better be able to respond to the healthcare needs of Oregonians impacted by such an event.

-- have initial power capacity of 700 kilowatts (the average residential house uses about 1.3 kilowatts) when it begins operations.
-In addition, Data Center West has been designed with growth in mind, composed of modular pods which will allow OHSU to easily add racks of computer servers and data storage to accommodate future expansion and technological innovation.
+- has an initial power capacity of 700 kilowatts (the average residential house uses about 1.3 kilowatts).
+In addition, Data Center West was designed with growth in mind, composed of modular pods which will allow OHSU to easily add racks of computer servers and data storage to accommodate future expansion and technological innovation.
 The center will eventually be able to provide 3.8 Mw of computing power—more than 10 times OHSU's current system.